 Hello!
 I am Kit Jai.
-I have completed my MPhil in Psychology at HKU.
+I have graduated from HKU with a MPhil in Psychology recently.
 I obtained my bachelor degree from HKU in 2019.
-I am interested in Social-Cognitive Psychology, Emotions (e.g. Anxiety, Regret), Judgment and Decision Making (JDM), especially in Health-Medical settings, and Open/Meta Research.
-I plan to focus on the intersection between Cognitive-Behavioral Sciences/JDM and Mental Health in my PhD and future research career:
+I am interested in Social-Cognitive Psychology, Judgment and Decision Making (JDM), especially in but not limited to health related contexts, Emotions (e.g. Anxiety, Regret), Mental Health, and Open/Meta Research.
+I plan to focus on the intersection between JDM, neighbouring Cognitive-Behavioral Sciences, and Mental Health in my PhD and future research career:

-1) Mental health communication and promotion with insights from Cognitive-Behavioral Sciences/JDM, adjustments based on individual, cultural and contextual moderators, treatment utilization and self-help,
+1) Mental health communication and promotion with insights from Cognitive-Behavioral Sciences (Cognitive Psychology, Social-Cultural Psychology, Motivational Psychology, JDM/Behavioral Economics, Health Psychology) adjustments based on individual, cultural and contextual moderators, treatment utilization and self-help [Feel free to contact me regarding my research proposal/ideas.
+It would be great to collaborate],

 2) Perceived judgments, perceived and self-stigma, perceived risks, perceived benefits, cognitive biases in decisions of disclosure/non-disclosure of mental health difficulties and help-seeking,